ginstrom/paladin-novel/chapters/06_whispers-in-stone.md

 ***

 They broke camp before sunrise, moving with the quiet efficiency of people who understood that noise meant death.
+Whatever protection had shielded the way-station from casual discovery, it wouldn't hold against a determined search.
+The mysterious concealment had bought them precious time, but Gond knew better than to trust their lives to blessings and curses.

-Alia rode their remaining horse, her arms wrapped around the supply pack.
-Dax walked beside them, his injured feet healing but still tender.
+Gond took the first turn riding their remaining horse, dozing in the saddle and resting his sore ankle.
+Soon he switched off with Dax, whose injured feet were healing well but still tender.

 The path Sim chose led steadily upward, away from the coastal roads and into the wild heart of the hills.
 Ancient trails wound between towering pines and moss-covered boulders, paths that seemed more memory than reality.
 Soft drizzle whispered through the landscape, turning everything grey and ghostly.